Learn how to support compliance through faster literature screening and management.

 .

-In the Literature Articles section, add existing Literature Articles using the search bar, or create new records by selecting Create.
+In the Literature Articles section, add existing Literature Articles using the search bar, or create new Literature Articles by selecting Create.

 Documents Section